Ken Fairweather

+Political career

 Fairweather was first elected to the National Parliament in the 2007 general election, as independent MP for the Sumkar Open constituency in Madang Province, though he subsequently joined the People's National Congress Party.
 His election was notable as he defeated Jerry Singirok to take the seat.
 (Singirok was the Commander of the Papua New Guinea Defence Force during the Sandline affair of 1997, when there were fears the army might overthrow Prime Minister Julius Chan's government.)

 Initially a government backbencher, he withdrew his support from Sir Michael Somare's coalition government in June 2010, in protest over amendments to the Environment Act, which he said had been undemocratically "bulldozed through Parliament".
 Under the amendments, if the authorities granted a company permission to exploit resources on particular lands, landowners would have no recourse to challenge the permit in court.
 Fairweather said the amendments deprived the people of their rights, and would lead to harmful environmental damage; Environment and Conservation Minister Benny Allen responded that they were in the "national interest".
 Fairweather announced he would be sitting on Parliament's "middle benches", rather than specifically joining the Opposition.

 In January 2011, he stood as candidate for the position of Governor of Madang Province, to succeed Sir Arnold Amet, who had just been appointed Attorney General and Minister for Justice.
 He was defeated by James Gau, deputy Minister for Works, who received eighteen votes to Fairweather's eight in the provincial assembly.